B0neShAd0w/Hacktoria/Collaborations/Corporate Espionage.md

 ```

 ### Low hanging fruit
-We have located some interesting files to have a look through, there could be passwords stored in some of these files.
+We have located some interesting files to have a look through, maybe we get lucky and find passwords stored in some of these files.
 * x113931/Paint3D/.configuration
 ```
 c199999@velocity9-bastion:~$ cat /home/x113931/Paint3D/.configuration